paulbmiller/Masks/README.md

 # Small interface for image manipulation

+## Note

+It would be easier to use the OpenCV library for these operations instead of PyTorch.

 ## Description

 This is a small program for image manipulation, which gives the ability to apply different convolutional filters to an image with some preset filters such as: